 Even the weather Gods were on our side that day.
 A bright and sunny day, with clear skies that ran patterns to make the Gold Coast city even prettier.
 I am thankful to Hina for having let me sit by my favorite window seat.
 It was an absolute pleasure to capture all that I saw in my mind and camera.

 The beautiful blue canals of Gold Coast slowly disappeared and out came, the green valleys of Numibah.
 Little fields with picket fences and pretty horses appeared at regular intervals.
 We even passed a few lone churches and primary schools.
 It was quite enriching to see the life outside Gold Coast city.

 Even though I had been up since 3:30 am (remember the Hot Air Balloon ride), I barely slept.
 Even the few nods were reluctant as I did not want to miss anything that was being shown live on my huge Window Screen.
-Thankfully, before my Will lost the fight with my tired eyes, we stopped at the entrance of our first trail to the Natural Bridge.
+Thankfully, before my Will lost the fight with my tired eyes, we stopped at the entrance of our first walk to the Springbrook Natural Bridge.

 Our skipper said that this particular trail was just about “1 kilometer and very easy.
 Just a small incline with stairs but rest, not an issue.”
 While was making it easy for the others on the tour, what he did not realize was that my face was getting smaller and smaller.
 In my mind – “What?
 That’s it 🙁“.
 However, this trail made me realize that – it wasn’t about the distance, even that one kilometer could throw enough surprises to stun you.